Tributes paid to "pioneer" first woman parish minister

 Mrs Irvine grew up in Whiteinch in Glasgow, where her parents were members of Jordanvale Parish Church.
 She was a housewife for 16 years before deciding to become a religious studies teacher.
 However, when she was a year into her course at Glasgow University, the Church of Scotland made the decision to admit women as ministers.

-Following an assistantship at Renfield Church, she became the first woman minister to be called to a parish when she was called to Campsie Trinity with Milton of Campsie.
+Following an assistantship at Renfield Church, she became the first woman minister to be called to a parish when she was called to Milton of Campsie Parish Church which was linked with Campsie Trinity.
 She later said: "I actually turned them down four times before accepting the position.
 I was a townie and didn't want to go to the country.”

 Six years later the linkage between her two parishes was dissolved, and Mrs Irvine stayed on as minister at Milton of Campsie until her retirement in 1988.
 In 2003 she published her autobiography, ‘A Journey of Faith’.